 Students with extensive work experience in the social welfare field may have this work experience recognised as prior learning.
 Full Credit for a Field Education subject in Social Work is only possible for the first placement.
 We offer detailed information about the requirements and processes for gaining RPL for the first placement.

 We understand that we all have different situations and circumstances, and so as a team we do support students that can only complete their placement in a part time capacity.
 A case can be made to the Field education team for entering into a part time placement.

 However, these two criteria should be addressed:

-The Field Education team has a strong preference that placements be no less than three days a week.
+Placements should not be less than three days a week.